IanSMoyes/SpiderPi/README.md

 # SpiderPi
 This repository will hold the code I'm writing to autonomously run my HiWonder SpiderPi hexapod.

-Let's be clear.
+## Let's be clear.
 My code is for MY robot.
 You are welcome to use it but, the only warrantee it comes with is, it's useless.
 I offer NO SUPPORT.
 Other than, if it doesn't work for you, delete it.

-On the other hand, if you have ANY suggestions for impovements PLEASE pipe up.
+On the other hand, if you have ANY suggestions for impovements, or you want to share your experiences, PLEASE pipe up. :-)

 My ambition is to have the robot respond to voice commands with vocal responses and, utilising senros fusion, SLAM & IK, travel between pre-defined destinations inside our home aviding obstacles.
 Then use it to take over the World.